 This Advantage II product is EPA approved and registered, so it's guaranteed to be the exact same product sold by your Veterinarian.
 Click here for more information on EPA-approved pet products.

-Two boxes of six include 0.4-millimeter tubes of Advantage II for Small Cats.
+Box includes four 0.4-millimeter tubes of Advantage II for Kittens.

 Applying Advantage II to your cat is a fast and easy process.
 First, remove the applicator tube from its packaging and use scissors to peel down the foil.
 Next, hold the applicator tube in an upright position and pull the cap off the tube.
 Use the upturned cap to break the protective seal, and you're ready for application.

 Part your cat's hair on the back of the neck at the base of the skull until the skin is visible, then place the tip of the tube on the skin and gently squeeze out the entire solution.
 Placing the treatment here minimizes the cat's ability to lick the product, which is bitter tasting and may cause salivation for a short time if licked after it is applied.
 Do not get this product in your cat's eyes or mouth.
 Dispose of the container and do not reuse or refill.
 Do not empty unused product in any indoor or outdoor drain.

 For optimal control and prevention of parasites, use Advantage II every month.
 Do not use this product on any animals other than cats.